This is the most commonly asked question and since therapy is not a “one size fits all” experience, the investment will look different for everyone.

 ◊ You are threatening to hurt yourself

-I do not take insurance.
-I am an out-of network provider and accept cash, checks, credit cards and HSA/FSA cards.
+We do not take insurance.
+We are an out-of network provider and accept cash, checks, credit cards and HSA/FSA cards.
 You might be able to utilize out-of-network benefits through your insurance.
 Please check with your provider to find out what their reimbursement rate would be.
-If you would like to use these benefits, I will provide you with a receipt (that has a mental health diagnosis) to submit to your insurance for possible reimbursement.
+If you would like to use these benefits, we will provide you with a receipt (that has a mental health diagnosis) to submit to your insurance for possible reimbursement.